Atlas Mara's unparalleled leadership works hand in hand with local partners to fuel Africa’s growth.

 IMF World Economic Outlook 2013,

-Mr. Ekpe served as Group Chief Executive Officer and Executive Director of Ecobank Transnational Incorporated (”Ecobank”) until 2012.
-Mr Ekpe re-joined Ecobank as Group Chief Executive Officer in 2005 having previously been Ecobank’s Chief Executive Officer from 1996 to 2001.
-Between 2002 and 2003 he served as Chief Executive Officer of United Bank for Africa and from 2004 to 2005 he was a partner at the Africa Capital Alliance.
-During 2003 and 2004, he also held non-executive directorships at UAC Nigeria plc, Dorman Long Engineering and Virgin Nigeria Airways, and until recently served as non-executive vice-chairman of ADC African Development Corporation AG.
+Mr. Ekpe served as Group Chief Executive Officer (“GCEO”) and Executive Director of Ecobank Transnational Incorporated (”Ecobank”) until 2012.
+Mr Ekpe re-joined Ecobank as GCEO in 2005 having previously been Ecobank’s Chief Executive Officer (“CEO”) from 1996 to 2001.
+Between 2002 and 2003 he served as CEO of United Bank for Africa.
+From 2004 to 2005 he was a partner at Africa Capital Alliance.
+He was also previously a non-executive director at UAC Nigeria plc, Dorman Long Engineering and Virgin Nigeria Airways, and non-executive vice-chairman of ADC African Development Corporation AG.

 Bob Diamond is Founder and CEO of Atlas Merchant Capital and Co-Founder of Atlas Mara Co-Nvest Ltd. Mr. Diamond was previously Chief Executive of Barclays PLC, and prior to that CEO of Barclays Capital, where he built the investment bank, and Barclays Global Investors, the asset management division of Barclays PLC.
 Bob also oversaw the integration of Barclays and ABSA’s African business across nine countries in Africa under one brand, and launched the pan-African corporate and investment bank, ABSA Capital.
 In 2009 ABSA Bank was recognized as the most innovative bank in Africa.
 Prior to that he worked at Morgan Stanley for over ten years.